serverf21/personal-wealth-analyzer/readme.md

+# Personal Wealth Analyzer

+An AI-powered personal finance platform that analyzes your spending patterns, optimizes investment portfolios, and provides intelligent recommendations to maximize your wealth growth.

-# To host the server -
+## To host the server -

-python3 -m venv venv
+- python3 -m venv venv
-source venv/bin/activate
+- source venv/bin/activate
-uvicorn main:app --reload --host 0.0.0.0 --port 8000
+- uvicorn main:app --reload --host 0.0.0.0 --port 8000

-# To host the client -
+## To host the client -

 npm run start

-## Features to be integrated
+# Features to be integrated

-# Core Financial Management Components:
+## Core Financial Management Components:

 1. Account Statement Analyzer (By taking PDF statement as input and making charts, using AI to analyze the necessary purchases and cuts required)
 2. Investments Analyzer - Analyzes the net worth distribution among asset classes like equities (stocks and MFs), gold, real estate, FDs.